Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Jordan Montgomery (8-10) to the mound for his 26th start this season.
+- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.

-- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.
+- In 24 starts this season, he's earned a quality start in 13 of them.

+- In 24 starts this season, Scherzer has lasted five or more innings 20 times, with an average of 5.8 innings per appearance.

-- He has made 25 appearances and finished five of them without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent